×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Protaras involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a large villa.
 Next, you should research the different areas of Protaras to find a location that suits your lifestyle and needs.
 Some areas may be closer to the beach, while others may be closer to the town center.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online real estate platforms that list properties for rent or sale in Protaras, such as Cyprus Property For Sale, BuySell Cyprus, and Purple International.
 These platforms allow you to filter your search based on your preferences, such as the number of bedrooms, price range, and location.
 In addition to online platforms, you can also contact local real estate agents in Protaras.
 They can provide you with a list of available properties and arrange viewings.
 When you find a property you're interested in, make sure to visit it in person before making a decision.
 This will give you a better idea of the property's condition, its proximity to amenities, and the neighborhood.
 Finally, once you've found a property you like, you'll need to negotiate the terms of the lease or purchase agreement.
 This will include the price, the length of the lease (if renting), and any other conditions.
 It's recommended to hire a lawyer to review the contract and ensure your interests are protected.
-Remember, finding a place to live can take time, so it's important to start your search well in advance of your planned move date," said one expat in Protaras.
+Remember, finding a place to live can take time, so it's important to start your search well in advance of your planned move date," remarked one expat who made the move to Protaras.

 Avertiss is a professional brokerage firm that offers services in real estate and its related fields.
 We represent buyers and sellers in both the northern and southern parts of the island of Cyprus.
 Our brokerage consists of highly experienced professionals specializing in real estate investment, lifestyle, legal services, and valuation advisory.